A Toasted Crumb

 Notes

-*1 tsp of crushed garlic may be used as a substitute to fresh garlic.
+*1 teaspoon of crushed garlic may be used as a substitute to fresh garlic.

 **If not using a food processor (or blender with removeable lid), see the recipe notes above 'Whisk Method'.